Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

-Tiramisu mainly supports sparsity of the weight tensors (in contrast to supporting sparsity of activations).
-To do that, it extends the polyhedral model in a way similar to \cite{Benabderrahmane}.
+Tiramisu supports $W$-sparsity by extending the polyhedral model in a way similar to \cite{Benabderrahmane}.
 For example, a non-affine conditional is transformed into a predicate that is attached to computation.
 The list of accesses of the computation is the union of the accesses of the computation in the two branches of the conditional, which is an over-approximation.
 During code generation, a pre-processing step inserts the conditional back into generated code.
 Non-static loop bounds and tensor accesses are represented as parameters in the polyhedral model.
 Statements that define those parameters are inserted just before the original statements that have non-static code.
 These techniques introduce approximations in the compiler.
-The efficiency of such techniques was demonstrated by Benabderrahmane et al. \cite{Benabderrahmane} and confirmed by PENCIL~\cite{pencil} and Tiramisu~\cite{baghdadi2019tiramisu}.
+Their efficiency was demonstrated by \cite{Benabderrahmane} and confirmed by PENCIL \cite{pencil} and Tiramisu \cite{baghdadi2019tiramisu}.

-Acorns~\cite{acorns} is a framework designed mainly to optimize DNNs with sparsity of the activation tensors.
-Acorns fuses the operators in a computation graph of the deep CNN model, followed by sparse layout conversion (which ensures that the dense/sparse tensors produced by each operator are compatible with the next operation), followed by code optimization and code generation.
-Acorns introduces a data layout for exploiting the structure of sparsity of the input data in certain domains (face detection, LiDAR, etc.) where only certain regions of input tensors are NZs.
-For code optimization and generation, the compiler processes a set of template codes for neural network operators (e.g., convolution, pooling) and applies optimizations such as loop tiling, vectorization, and weight packing.
-However, it does not implement advanced loop-nest optimizations like iteration space skewing.
+Acorns \cite{acorns} optimizes the CNNs with \textit{IA}-sparsity.
+It fuses operators in a computation graph of a deep CNN, followed by sparse layout conversion (which ensures that dense/sparse tensors produced by each operator are compatible with the next operation), followed by code optimization and code generation.
+Acorns introduces a data layout for exploiting the sparsity structure of input data in certain domains (face detection, LiDAR, etc.) where only certain data regions are NZs.
+For code optimization and generation, the compiler processes a set of template codes for CNN operators (e.g., convolution, pooling) and applies optimizations such as loop tiling, vectorization, and weight packing.
+It does not implement advanced loop-nest optimizations like iteration space skewing.

-Other compilers for sparse code include TACO~\cite{kjolstad2017tensor}.
-TACO uses a specific representation (iteration graphs) to generate code for sparse tensor operations and uses a scheduling language to guide how that code should be optimized.
+TACO \cite{kjolstad2017tensor} uses a specific representation (iteration graphs) to generate code for sparse tensor operations and uses a scheduling language to guide the code optimization.